- December 9, 2016

 Big Law Lawyer (Sarah) Loan Repayment Options with Total Cost

-By refinancing her student debt, Sarah is able to cut the total cost of her law school education in half compared to the most expensive income based repayment option.
+By refinancing her student debt through this site on the sidebar links or through something like Big Law Investor’s Guide to Refinancing, Sarah is able to cut the total cost of her law school education in half compared to the most expensive income based repayment option.
 If you make a high income in the legal field, expect very few federal benefits or subsidies for your student loans.
 The federal government is expecting you to be lazy and use the standard 10 year repayment plan with 6%-8% interest.
 If you can manage to stay in a Big Law job for at least a few years, you could knock out your student debt and be done with it.

 As a professional student loan consultant, I have special public and non public negotiated arrangements that I use to save clients a ton of money when they refinance.
 I would caution against going through the process yourself as at the minimum you will miss out on a cash bonus for refinancing that you won’t get by visiting the website.
 At worst, you’ll be like the one client I helped who had already refinanced over $300,000 in student loans on his own at a 4.8% variable rate.
 I helped him find a 3.04% variable rate.
 Shopping around has huge advantages.
 If you wanted to take advantage of the public negotiated deals that I have, check your rate with any of the major refinancing companies below.
 They’re referral links, so I will make money in addition to you if you move forward with the refinancing.